owntone/owntone-server/README.md

    txt = ["DvTy=iPod touch" "RemN=Remote" "txtvers=1" "RemV=10000" "Pair=FAEA410630AEC05E" "DvNm=Foobar"]
 ```

+Hit Ctrl-C to terminate avahi-browse.

 The name of your iPod/iPhone/iPad is the value of the DvNm field above.
 In this
 example, the correct value is Foobar.

-Watch out for fancy characters; for instance, the name of your device may
-include Unicode characters that aren't visually different from plain ASCII
-characters (like the single quote if your device name follows the default
-scheme of "Foo's iPhone").
-If unsure, change the name of your device or
-capture the output in a file to extract the real, correct name.

-Hit Ctrl-C to terminate avahi-browse.
+To check for network issues you can try to
+connect to address and port with telnet.

 ### Selecting output devices